-In the fall of 2018, the robotics team was formed by Mr. Han and Ms. Raissle, with the support of Dr. Suzy Travis (high school principal) and Ms. Nichole Hamai-Sakai (vice principal), in hopes of providing our students with more STEM opportunities to learn.
-Students were then recruited.
-With interest from 13 students, this team of students registered #14825 "Assets Robotics" (Later renamed as Team WAFFLES).
+In the Fall of 2018, the robotics team was formed by Mr. Peter Han, in hopes of providing our students with more STEM opportunities to learn.
+With interest from 13 students, this team of students were recruited and registered as #14825 "Assets Robotics" (Later renamed as Team WAFFLES).

-With a total of 34 students and 4 adult coaches, completing a highly successful season, team WAFFLES was able to place themselves nd in the state, while team MAINFRAME MELTDOWN was able to finish at 6th place.
+With a total of 34 students and 4 adult coaches, completing a highly successful season Team WAFFLES was able to place themselves 2nd in the state.
+Team MainFrame Meltdown was able to finish in 6th place.
 Both teams worked together at the state championship and brought trophies home.

 Assets School Mission Statement

 The mission of Assets School is to serve gifted and capable students, specializing in those with dyslexia and other language-based learning differences.
-We provide a strength-based program, complemented by outreach and training, that empowers students to become effective learners and confident self-advocates.
+Complemented by outreach and training, we provide a strength-based program that empowers students to become effective learners and confident self-advocates.

 FIRST Robotics Mission Statement